slact/nchan/README.md

   default: `http websocket`
   context: server, location, if
   legacy name: push_publisher
-  > Defines a server or location as a message publisher.
+  > Defines a server or location as a publisher endpoint.
 Requests to a publisher location are treated as messages to be sent to subscribers.
 See the protocol documentation for a detailed description.

 - **nchan_publisher_channel_id**
   arguments: 1